-Advancements in e-cigarette technology have not only produced new, better and more long-lasting vaporizers, but it has also increased e-cigarette popularity.
+Advancements in e-cigarette technology have not only produced new and more long-lasting vaporizers, but it has also increased e-cigarette popularity.
 As activities become more popular, the natural progression is to show off one’s skill.
 This has led to what we in the vaping community call competitive cloud chasing.

 What is cloud chasing, you may ask?
 No, it’s not anything like a tornado chaser (those guys are crazy!).
-Cloud chasing in vaping lingo is like a competition to see who can produce the largest vapor cloud.
+Cloud chasing is a vape competition to see who can produce the largest vapor cloud.
 Those who participate (cloud chasers) inhale and exhale vapor in the hopes of producing large, dense clouds of vapor.

 How Cloud-Chasing Got Started